Prediabetes information and (FAQs)

 Monitoring blood sugar levels regularly is not typically

-Monitoring blood sugar levels periodically is not generally necessary for individuals with prediabetes unless recommended by a healthcare professional.
+Monitoring blood sugar levels periodically is not necessary for individuals with prediabetes unless recommended by a healthcare professional.
 Instead, focus on adopting a healthy lifestyle and attending regular check-ups to keep track of your progress and ensure early intervention if needed.

 Can Stress Affect Prediabetes?